 This Six Sigma case study examines how we boosted efficiency for a steel hardware manufacturing company.
 Capacity was increased with no further investment.
 With the help of Lean Six Sigma principles, project heads were able to detect the problems.
 How productivity can increase, and the cut can be done, is carried around the analysis phase.
 Here, the project lead was able to work wonders.

 Desired Results Achieved: Capacity and productivity both rose by over 25%.
 The factory may now work six days a week without having to turn down any orders.
 The output must be sustained with the other Lean Six Sigma principles.

 4. Capability Reduces Costs

 This Six Sigma case study examines how a company that manufactures formed steel wires easily cuts product costs.
 This was one of the simplest cost-cutting projects we had ever done, but it was effective.
 The project team used tools and other statistical techniques to draft the right solution.
 Although it was easy to define and analyze, implementing control was a hectic task.
-With the basic tools, the task was done.
+With the essential tools, the task was done.

-Resolved: It is a fantastic example of how basic tools can help you save money.
+Resolved: It is a fantastic example of how essential tools can help you save money.
 Product costs were lowered by an average of 1.3 percent.
 With around $30 million in sales of this product, this represented a direct cost savings of nearly $400,000.